Tashi Sumdho Primary School, Ku

 Families give the school 5 kg of rice, lentils, and vegetables each month.
 The teachers cook lunch for the students as the parents are working in the fields.

 We learned about Ku from our good friend Peter Werth.
 He has been installing wind turbines, solar systems and even some small scale hydro projects throughout the Upper Dolpo at schools and monasteries for several years.
 He was funding the construction of a greenhouse for the village and asked if we could help the school as they were in desperate need of funding.
-We were able to help with a one-time grant of $1,500 and, based on other small donations from Sweden, Peter, and a European group, the school was able to carry on.
+We were able to help with a grant of $1,500 that year, and with a $2000 grant the following year.
+With other small donations from Sweden, Peter, and a European group, the school has managed to carry on.

 Pema Tsering Gurung is both the project coordinator and the lead teacher.
 He was born in Ku.
 When he was seven his parents sent him to to the Snowland Ranag School, a Dolpo school in Kathmandu.
 When he completed college he returned to Ku to serve his village.

-He is the only person in Ku who has been fortunate enough to go to school and he feels “big responsibility and hope for my village people as without education the people are ill equipped to live outside the village.
+He is the only person in Ku who has been fortunate enough to go to school and he feels “a big responsibility and hope for my village people as without education the people are ill equipped to live outside the village.
 Multiple generations will benefit from the education provided by a local school.
 If children are deprived of an education then both the local and global community is deprived of opportunity and talent.”

 David Gluns, with the help of our great friends at Happy Feet Mountaineers Pvt.
 Ltd, is planning a trek to the Dolpo and will include the village of Ku on the route.
 It is almost on the Tibetan border and is rarely visited by trekkers.

 Above Ku, Pema Tsering Gurung